 One of the biggest announcements in 2018 was the Royal Commission into Aged Care Quality and Safety.
-National Seniors has been highlighting the problems in aged care for many years and welcomed the establishment of the commission.
-We have been actively engaged in the commission, providing submissions, attending hearings and communicating the experiences and views of members through the media.
+National Seniors has highlighted the problems in aged care for many years and welcomed the establishment of the commission.
+We have been actively engaged, providing submissions, attending hearings and communicating the experiences and views of members through the media.

 In 2020 alone, there were an additional 29,105 Home Care Packages released at a cost of almost $2 billion.
 In total, there has been an extra 73,105 Home Care Packages released at a cost of $4.6 billion since the 2018-19 Budget thanks to our pressure on the federal government.
 We will continue to call for more high-level packages to meet the high demand; and for government to act quickly on the recommendations of the aged care royal commission.